-In 2020, the Company's three-year total shareholder return (TSR) ranked eight or the 50th percentile among the Company's 16-company peer group set forth on page 35 of this Proxy Statement.
-TSR is the change in the Company's common stock share price plus dividends from the beginning of the measurement period to the end (three years, 1/1/2018 to 12/31/2020).
-The Company's 2020 financial performance for executive compensation included:
+In 2021, the Company's three-year total shareholder return (TSR) ranked ninth or the 43rd percentile among the Company's 14 - company peer group set forth on page 39 of this Proxy Statement.
+TSR is the change in our Common Stock share price plus dividends from the beginning of the measurement period to the end (three years, 1/1/2019 to 12/31/2021).
+The Company's 2021 financial performance for executive compensation included:

-- Adjusted operating income was \$383 million. - Adjusted operating margin was 16.3%. - Working capital as a percentage of sales was 21.9%.
+- · Adjusted operating income was \$420 million. - · Adjusted operating margin was 17.0%. - · Working capital as a percentage of sales was 23.0%.

-The Company's financial performance above excludes the performance of acquisitions consummated during the performance period, as well as other adjustments referenced in the Company's fourth quarter 2020 earnings release furnished to the SEC on February 25, 2021.
+The Company's financial performance above includes adjustments referenced in the Company's fourth quarter 2021 earnings release furnished to the SEC on February 24, 2022.

-The following charts illustrate how the Company compares against the peer group set forth on page 35 of this Proxy Statement measuring one and three-year indexed TSR as of December 31, 2020.
+The following charts illustrate how the Company compares against the peer group set forth on page 39 of this Proxy Statement measuring one and three-year indexed TSR as of December 31, 2021.
 Indexed TSR means the value at the end of the 1 and 3-year measurement periods of a hypothetical \$100 invested at the beginning of the periods.

-2020 Incentive Payouts
+2021 Incentive Payouts